srsran/srsRAN_Project_docs/docs/source/tutorials/source/matlab/source/simulators.rst

                  DisplayDiagnostics: false

 The simulation set-up can now be modified as desired by the user.
 In particular, the ``ImplementationType`` should be changed to ``srs``.
-Doing so allows the PHY components of srsRAN Project to be used (via the MEX libraries above) instead of those from the MATLAB 5G Toolbox.
+Doing so allows the PHY components of |project_name| to be used (via the MEX libraries above) instead of those from the MATLAB 5G Toolbox.

 This can be done with the following command: